COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ## Current Status
 - No code implementation at this stage
 - The project is still in the **planning and design phase**
+- Receive feed back and communicate with serval teams: team 16, 6, 3, 10, 5, 18

 ## Testing
 - No testing required since there is **no code yet**